emeraldimp/ResourceMigrator/readme.md

 This project will automatically generate `*.xml` resource files for Android, and static classes for iOS bool, dimen, integer, color, string resources (no items.resx support).

 ##Recommended Usage
-Put all of your resources in `*.resx` files in your Portable Class Libraries (PCL's)
+Put all of your resources in `*.resx` files in your Portable Class Libraries (PCL's), run the tool, and add the generated resources to the project.
+ResourceMigrator will ignore projects with "Test" in their name.

  *note: if you start your file name with the type of resource you're generating, it will generate the appropriate resource for Android automatically*